 What is COVID-19?

-COVID-19 is a new respiratory illness that was first identified in December in Wuhan, China.
+COVID-19 is a viral illness that was first identified in December 2019 in Wuhan, China.

 How can I prevent myself from becoming sick?

 The best way to prevent yourself from becoming ill with COVID-19 is to receive the COVID-19 vaccine and follow established safety protocols.

 What if I think I’m sick with COVID-19?